tombenke/wsgw/README.md

       -r, --rpc             Do RPC-like, synchronous call through NATS [boolean] [default: false]
 ```

+The `--uri` parameter determines if the producer connects to the WebSocket server or to the NATS server.
+By default it connects to the WebSocket server using the `"http://localhost:8001"` value.

+When the producer connects to the NATS server then the `--uri` defines the URI of the NATS server, for example: `nats://localhost:4222`.
+In such cases the the `--cluster-id` and `--client-id` parameters are mandatory.
+The `--client-id` must be unique among the NATS clients, whether they are server, producer or consumer.

+If the channel to consume is durable, use the `--durable` flag.
+By default the topic the producer will publish is non-durable.

 Send a direct message from the command line with direct content definition: